-- All Farm workers including Foreign Visa workers must now be paid one and half times their regular rate of pay for hours worked in excess of the farm laborer overtime threshold in a calendar week. - Employers must provide at least one day (24 consecutive hours) of rest in every calendar week.
+- All Farm workers including Foreign Visa workers must now be paid one and half times their regular rate of pay for hours worked over 56 in a calendar week. - Employers must provide at least one day (24) consecutive hours) of rest in every calendar week.
 Farm workers may voluntarily work on the day of rest, but the employer must pay them at the overtime rate. - Farm employers, and farm crew leaders under certain conditions, are required to provide unemployment insurance coverage for their employees.
 H-2A Foreign Guest Workers are now excluded from unemployment insurance coverage.

-Read our FAQs about the Farm Laborer Fair Labor Practices Act for more information or call 1-833-NY-FARMS (833-693-2767) with any questions.
+Read our FAQs about the Farm Laborer Fair Labor 6

+Practices Act for more information or call 1-833-NY-FARMS (833-693-2767) with any questions.
 For questions about unemployment insurance please call the New York State Department of Labor at 1-888-899-8810.